Frequently Asked Questions

 Yes.
 While our “Celebration of Marriage” service is based on Christian principles, our ministers work with couples of mixed faiths and those who prefer a non-religious service to tailor the wedding service to their religious/spiritual beliefs.

-No, we do not keep a waiting list.
-Our reservations calendar is opened approximately 18 months into the future.
-We do not accept reservations for dates beyond our current reservations calendar window.
-To find out what dates are currently available for scheduling, please call our Reservations Office.
+No, we do not keep a waiting list and there are many dates and times available.
+To find out what dates and times are currently available for scheduling, please call our Reservations Office.